Shuggatank/motel_registration/README.md

 This project involved using IntellJ to develop a REST API for a motel/hotel registration database.
 The API allows managers to check in customers into the system.
 The manager has full control over registration, customer records, and room records.
+The system is secure using spring security and JSON Web Token for authentication of the manager.

+When a registration is made for a new customer, the customer data is transferred to the customer records and the room is switched to occupied.
+As a manager you can make updates to each record as needed.
+The registration also has a few checks in place to make sure an occupied or unready room isn't rented.